bdelacretaz/helix-example-zero/README.md

 This is "Example Zero", your starting point to [Helix](https://www.project-helix.io/).

+> So far this is more a skeleton than a complete example, it needs to be fleshed out but already
+> demonstrates the idea of standalone examples including integration tests that validate them
+> along with the whole publishing chain.
+Discussion at [#27](https://github.com/adobe/helix-home/issues/27).

 It demonstrates a basic website with a few pages, a header and a footer, all in Markdown format, along with a simple custom CSS stylesheet and a few images.